NebulousLabs/Sia/siad/API.md

 elements), and we will not add any required parameters (though we may add optional parameters, and we may disable parameters).

+There may be functional API calls which are not documented.
+These are not guaranteed to be supported beyond the current release, and should not be used in production.

 Daemon
 ------